danfelmath01/Sixtic-Fourfold/README.md

 4) In "general Hodge cycles" we compute the rank of the matrix rho in order to determine if a cycle is a general Hodge cycle, and also we compute the tadpole associated to that cycle.

-If you have any inquiries, please feel free to correspond directly with the following email addresses: daflopezga@unal.edu.co or dflopezga@ime.usp.br.